ceofvo/landing-page/README.md

 # Usage

-To run the project after cloning the reop, click on the index.html file to launch in your preferred browser
+To run the project after cloning the repo, click on the index.html file to launch the project in your preferred browser

 # Production Demo